Your manuscript is almost ready!

 Heavy / substantive or developmental editing

-This type of edit involves the identifying the need to rearrange, delete, add and reword entire pages and chapters and sometimes crosses the bridge into being more of a ghostwriting service than an edit.
-Should your manuscript need this type of attention, I will work with you to determine your need for a rewrite or an edit.
-Essentially, with an edit, I will identify the work you need to do and leave it at that, for ghostwriting, I will make the changes on your behalf, which is, of course, the more expensive option.
+This involves identifying the need to rearrange, delete, add and reword entire pages and chapters and sometimes crosses the bridge into being more of a ghostwriting service than an edit.
+Should your manuscript need such attention, I will work with you to determine your need for a rewrite or an edit.
+Essentially, with an edit, I will identify the work you need to do and leave it at that, for ghostwriting, I will make the changes on your behalf, which is the more expensive option.

 It’s very important that you understand that a developmental edit is different to the copy or line edit in that the editor does not actually make changes to the book; they only provide you with a detailed understanding of where you need to make the changes.
 This isn’t an all-inclusive kind of edit and doesn’t involve correcting your punctuation and grammar or smoothing out awkward sentences as well.
 It’s about the broader issues of characterization, setting, plot, too much/not enough backstory, too much or too little description, dialogue, mixing POVs and making sure each scene has a clear goal and enough tension.

 For a lot of first time writers, there is that moment when they finish the book and then wonder about it being good enough to publish.
-Do you just go ahead and get it launched or do you feel the need for some independent review first?
-Some people might well be very happy to write and self-publish their book and consider that their goal has been achieved and that sales are not important; but I might suggest that these people are very few and far between.
+Do you just go ahead and launched it or do you feel the need for some independent review first?
+Some people are happy to write and self-publish their book and consider that their goal has been achieved and that sales are not important; but I might suggest that these people are very few and far between.
 Doesn’t every author want some recognition for all the efforts they put in to writing their book?

-If you’re one of those people who see the need to have things checked out then you may well have already looked into getting an editor to look at your book but are unsure what type of editing you need.
+If you see the need to have things checked out then you may well have looked into getting an editor, but are unsure what type of editing you need.
 Of course, you hope that the answer is simply a proofread or a copy edit, but are you sure?
-Again, asking friends to read your book is all well and good but are they going to be totally honest with you?
+Again, asking friends to read your book is fine but are they going to be totally honest with you?
 Do they have all the necessary skills to assess your manuscript in the way an independent professional would?
 Here’s where my assessment comes in.

-I will review your manuscript to see what’s working and what could be improved and take a view on publishing potential as it currently stands.
-It’s all about honest feedback and looking at elements such as structure, writing style, dialogue and characters etc. As an author, you’re too close to your book to spot most problems, weaknesses and inconsistencies, but an assessment will help you address issues, further develop your book and get a better idea of its suitability for publication.
+I will review your manuscript to see what’s working and what you could improve and take a view on publishing potential as it currently stands.
+It’s all about honest feedback and looking at elements such as structure, writing style, dialogue, and characters.
+As an author, you’re too close to your book to spot most problems, weaknesses and inconsistencies, but an assessment will help you address issues, further develop your book and get a better idea of its suitability for publication.

 My role is not to criticise and knock an author’s confidence, but to offer constructive feedback.
 I will always be sensitive in my approach, but always honest since there’s no point commissioning an assessment unless you want the truth!
-I very much make a point of telling authors what’s good in their writing as well as where they can develop.
+I very much make a point of telling authors what’s good in their writing and where they can develop.

 While accepting constructive feedback is difficult, it really will help you grow as a writer and therefore, I see an assessment as an essential element of the book development process.
 If your budget allows for this, I’d always recommend a manuscript assessment before moving from the writing to the editing phase.

-When considering your editing needs, the most important thing is to talk to me first, tell me where you are with your manuscript and what you feel needs to be done and, of course, what your budget is.
-Yes I set out my fees for different edits, but the point to remember is that I’m always flexible.
-No two manuscripts are the same and my aim is always to give you the best value for money possible.
-So please get in touch with me, give me some initial indications of what you are looking for and some ideas for your budget and we’ll take it from there so contact me today!
+When considering your editing needs, the most important thing is to talk to me first, tell me where you are with your manuscript and what you feel needs to be done and what your budget is.
+Yes, I set out my fees for different edits, but the point to remember is that I’m always flexible.
+No two manuscripts are the same and my aim is always to give the best value for money.
+So please contact me today!